nhat-14/nhat-14.github.io/aotule.md

 ## Probabilistic mapping of gas distribution in a cluttered indoors environment.

-During my summer exchange at Tokyo Institute of Technology, I conducted research on the Chemical Plume Tracing robot, integrating SLAM with chemical sensing to enhance gas tracking in complex indoor spaces.
-This aimed to enable real-time navigation and mapping of gas distribution.

-I built a bio-inspired chemical tracing robot and used it to obtain the gas distribution map by offline-processing data from chemical sensing using the Kernel DM + V method.
+I conducted research on the Chemical Plume Tracing (CPT) robot, integrating SLAM with chemical sensing to enhance gas tracking indoor.
+This aimed to enable mapping of gas distribution.
+An Omnidirectional robot and used it to obtain the gas distribution map by offline-processing data from chemical sensing using the Kernel DM + V method.

+**Problem statements**:
+* Distribution of gas is dominated by turbulence.
+* Long response time and long recovery time of gas sensors.
+* Gas source is not always in an area with the highest gas concentration.
+* A single measurement from sensor provides information about a very small area.
+* Robot collects measurements from diﬀerent areas but still able to infer the position of the source.

 ### Images and Results:
 <center>